<dependency> <groupId>org.linkki-framework</groupId> <artifactId>linkki-core</artifactId> </dependency>

 The core module contains UI framework independent code to setup bindings, aspects,

 BindingContext etc. In addition, it provides common usable implementations for reading linkki annotations.
 As a result,

 linkki-core dependent code can stay unmodified when switching to a different UI framework.
 It also sets up as much as possible to enable the framework specific part to easily create the UI elements and layout components.
-If you intend to use linkki with Vaadin 7 or 8 (instead of writing your own UI framework mapping), you can directly use the matching dependency below.
+If you intend to use linkki with Vaadin 8 (instead of writing your own UI framework mapping), you can directly use the dependency below.

 To declare the dependency in maven: